FutureMarkRwanda/BA_Notes/Networking/Router_Security_Configuration_Notes.md

 **Use Case**: When configuring ACLs, specify ports (e.g., `eq 80` for HTTP) to allow/deny specific services while securing the router.

-Scenario: An admin configures an ACL to permit HTTPS (port 443) traffic to a server while denying Telnet (port 23) to the router, ensuring secure access.
+An admin configures an ACL to permit HTTPS (port 443) traffic to a server while denying Telnet (port 23) to the router, ensuring secure access.

 ---